Skip to main content

 UNECE is committed to gender equality and aligns its work with the 2030 Agenda for Sustainable Development.
 Gender equality and the related Sustainable Development Goals are recognized both as goals in themselves and as a way of contributing to the achievement of sustainable development.
 To ensure equal participation of male and female representatives in meetings, the UNECE Environment Division encourages member States to propose gender-balanced nomination of delegates in all its meetings.
 The UNECE Gender Action Plan guides all UNECE subprogrammes, including the Environment subprogramme.
 The Environment Division regularly reports on the implementation of activities in the current year as part of the United Nations System-wide Action Plan on Gender Equality and the Empowerment of Women.
 The gender dimension is incorporated into several programmes under the Environment Division.
 While promoting and raising awareness of the importance of taking gender perspectives into account is a key objective, many programmes go well beyond awareness-raising and are mainstreaming gender issues in the development of environmental policies.

-The Convention on the Protection and Use of Transboundary Watercourses and International Lakes (Water Convention) and it Protocol on Water and Health
+Convention on the Protection and Use of Transboundary Watercourses and International Lakes (Water Convention) and it Protocol on Water and Health

 The 1999 UNECE/World Health Organization Protocol on Water and Health places specific emphasis on equitable access to water and sanitation.

-Gender aspects are an important dimension of equitable access.
-For instance, the impact of lack of access to clean water and sanitation may be disproportionate on women.
-Women and girls have differentiated needs that must be considered when devising and implementing water, sanitation and health measures.
 Women also face challenges to effective participation in decision-making processes: an important challenge since the involvement of women – with their special knowledge of resource management and the environment – can bring many benefits to water, sanitation and health measures.

-In many countries, the application of The Equitable Access Score-card revealed gender disparities in access to sanitation facilities, especially in schools, and allowed Governments and stakeholders to develop concrete measures to improve problematic areas.
+In many countries, the application of the Equitable Access Score-card revealed gender disparities in access to sanitation facilities, especially in schools, and allowed Governments and stakeholders to develop concrete measures to improve problematic areas.
 For example, North Macedonia will work to improve menstrual hygiene management facilities in educational institutions, as part of Equitable Access Action Plans.

-The Convention on Long-range Transboundary Air Pollution (Air Convention)
+Convention on Long-range Transboundary Air Pollution (Air Convention)

-The Convention on Access to Information, Public Participation in Decision-making and Access to Justice in Environmental Matters (Aarhus Convention) and Protocol on Pollutant Release and Transfer Registers (PRTRs)
+Convention on Access to Information, Public Participation in Decision-making and Access to Justice in Environmental Matters (Aarhus Convention) and Protocol on Pollutant Release and Transfer Registers (PRTRs)

 Women play a vital role in environmental management and development, and gender equality and women’s empowerment are key to securing environmental democracy.
 However, access to participation, information and justice in environmental issues can be limited or absent for women.